naokimas/naokimasuda.github.io/gsd.md

 - Some courses do not occur every year/semester.
   - If you go to the courses website (under the "Courses" tab on the department's website), you can see all the Fall and Spring courses.
   - Popular courses fill quickly.
 Act quickly once the registration is open.
+- A research project (3 credits) is mandatory in the third semester (if you plan to graduate in three semesters).
+You should contact preferred professor as advisor sometime between the second and third semester.
+Or I will talk to you to discuss this.

+## Second and later years of the PhD course &ndash; Not many people have told this to you

 ## Mentor